mbourgey/CBW_HTseq_module4/README.md

 If you need, the IGV color codes can be found here: [IGV color code by insert size](http://software.broadinstitute.org/software/igv/interpreting_insert_size) and [IGV color code by pair orientation](http://software.broadinstitute.org/software/igv/interpreting_pair_orientations).

 ----
-**Option 1:** You can view your files (bam and vcf files) in the IGV browser by using the URL for that file from the precomputated ftp server `https://datahub-39-cm2.p.genap.ca/HTseq/`.
+**Option 1:** You can view your files (bam and vcf files) in the IGV browser by using the URL for that file.

 In a browser, like Firefox, type in the server name and all files will be shown there.
 Find your bam and your vcf files, right click it and 'copy the link location'.

-Next, open IGV and select hg19 as the reference genome as you did in the visualization module.
+Next, open IGV and select b37 as the reference genome as you did in the visualization module.

 In IGV, load both the original and the realigned bam files (NA12878.bwa.sort.bam and NA12878.bwa.sort.rmdup.realign.bam) using (File->Load from URL...).